 I am reading a lot about breast implant removal, why is this suddenly popular?

-What are the common reasons someone would want to remove their implants?
+What are the common reasons a woman would want to have her implants removed?

 What will my breasts look like after I remove my breast implants?